 A recent Reuters’ poll shows that the market expects the pound to rally once Brexit is made final – but it remains on tenterhooks until that time.
 Investment bank Goldman Sachs recently stated that “The odds of agreement by the end-October deadline may still be below 50%, but the distribution of risks for sterling has improved over the last month.”

 There is an air of cautious optimism in the market, but there are few guarantees.
 If you have international payments to make, it may be worth giving us a call to talk through your requirements while the market remains volatile.
-If you're tired of scouring the headlines, then you might want to consider a market order for your international payments.
-Tell us the rate you're after, we'll then set up the order for you.
-If the exchange rate becomes achievable, we'll exchange your currency for you.
-There's plenty of ways to make the most of your money with moneycorp.
+If you're tired of scouring the headlines, then you might want to consider our range of foreign exchange products, which allow you to lock in an exchange rate for future payments.